By Gianni Tedesco. Last updated: 2018-04-09

 skunk is a database system intended for workloads where query speed is paramount and data is written to infrequently in an append-only fashion.
-The system is currently experimental, and not available, but here are some of the salient technical details.
+The system is currently experimental, and not available, but here are some ruminations on the design considerations and some of the salient technical details.

 There are many options for how to store records.
 If records have primary keys then, often, records are embedded in to a b-tree.
 Other options are to use a paged-format and then allocate space heap-style from there.
 Fancy items such a schema version, or a null bitmap might also be included.

-For our considerations, we don't care too mich about primary-keyed tables, or can implement them with a different format later.
+For our considerations, we don't care too much about primary-keyed tables, or can implement them with a different format later.
 Also we don't support nulled values or updates at all.

 Not much to say about this, it's the simplest imaginable approach.
 As we look to support star-schemas and other primary-keyed tables later we will look in to a different table format for that.

 Originally we did support updates and deletes.
 Deletes were based on bitmaps which were placed at the trailer of each page.
 But doing this caused locating a record to include an idiv (integer division) instruction that couldn't be optimised in to a multiply at compile-time.
 This led to a 10x slowdown in locating records.
 In retrospect a better approach would have been a seperate roaring bitmap - which allows random access - that would cover the entire table.
 Anyway, for my intended use-case, deletes are not important and updates would be a staggering rarity.

 A real-world dataset is used.
 It's 1 months of netflow records from a busy network.